When you find out that a loved one has cancer, you may have many questions. It’s not easy to care for a loved one with cancer, but you’re not alone.

 Talk With a Doctor About Cancer

-Your love one’s oncologist is the best resource to answer some of your initial and most pressing questions.
-Connect with an oncology social worker who has detailed knowledge about the treatment process and a wealth of resources to help your loved one and yourself navigate this challenging time.
+An oncologist is the best resource to answer some of your initial and most pressing questions.
+You can also connect with an oncology social worker who has detailed knowledge about the treatment process and a wealth of resources to help your loved one and yourself navigate this challenging time.

 Related Article: Best Personal Alert Technologies for Seniors